offsoc/forgejo/options/setting/config-cheat-sheet.md

   ```

 - <a name="mailer.PASSWD" href="#mailer.PASSWD">`mailer.PASSWD`</a>:
   Mailer password, if required by provider.
-Use `` PASSWD = `your password` `` for quoting if you use special characters in the password:
+Use `` PASSWD = `your password` `` for quoting if you use special characters in the password.:
   ```ini
   PASSWD =
   ```